msavoury-carecloud/deepstream.io-website/src/docs/server/configuration/readme.md

 description: The available configuration options to customise deepstream
 ---

 You can make any configuration changes you need for your deepstream setup in the *config.yml* file.
-You can find this in the */etc/deepstream/conf/* directory on Linux and in *${DEEPSTREAM_DIR}/conf/* on Mac and Windows.
+Depending on the installation sources, the configuration can be found in
+- `/etc/deepstream/conf/` if you installed on Linux with APT or yum,
+- in the folder `conf` in the Node.js module directory if you installed with `npm`, or
+- in the folder `conf` after unpacking the standalone server binary.

 ## General Configuration